 I decided to call the fund the Principal’s Bursary Fund.
 I chose that title because whether I’m here at WTC or not, I want the management of this fund to be owned and led by the Principal.
 I don’t want it to be something they delegate or leave to others or ignore.
 I wanted it to be woven into the fabric of WTC and part of our vision and values for as long as we teach theology.
 I can’t tell you how joyful it makes me to see these men and women join our student body.
 Obviously, nobody knows they are the PBF beneficiaries unless they choose to tell people, but I know, and I love watching them have a whole new world opened up to them.

 Naturally, I also love asking people to contribute to the PBF.
 If you’ve read this, and something has touched you, please consider making a donation to our fund.
 All the money goes towards fees and learning support of ex-offenders and ex-addicts, and towards them leaving WTC with so many more opportunities ahead of them than when they arrived.

 Please watch the video below (or follow the link)…

 Lucy has been Principal at WTC since 2013.
 She teaches courses in Christian doctrine and in spiritual formation.
 She holds bachelor’s degrees in both English and Theology.
 She completed her MA in Systematic Theology at King’s College, London, and her PhD through the University of Otago, Dunedin, New Zealand.
 Lucy’s research interests are Christ and the Spirit, Charismatic theology, theological anthropology, discipleship, 1 Corinthians, and women in the Bible.
 Lucy is part of Crossnet Anglican Church in Bristol, which is led by her husband, Nick Crawley.
-They have four sons and three daughters-in-law.
+They have four sons and four daughters-in-law.